History of Buddhism in India: The Pala era

-In 580, Indian monk Vinitaruci travelled to Vietnam.
-This, then, would be the first appearance of Vietnamese Zen, or Thien Buddhism.

-Padmasambhava, in Sanskrit meaning "lotus-born", is said to have brought Tantric Buddhism to Tibet in the 8th century.
-In Bhutan and Tibet he is better known as "Guru Rinpoche" ("Precious Master") where followers of the Nyingma school regard him as the second Buddha.

-Shantaraksita, abbot of Nalanda and founder of the Yogacara-Madhyamaka is said to have helped Padmasambhava establish Buddhism in Tibet.

-Indian monk Atisha, holder of the mind training (Tib. lojong) teachings, is considered an indirect founder of the Geluk school of Tibetan Buddhism.
-Indian monks, such as Vajrabodhi, also travelled to Indonesia to propagate Buddhism.

-Decline of Buddhism in India
+Decline

 The decline of Buddhism has been attributed to various factors.
 Regardless of the religious beliefs of their kings, states usually treated all the important sects relatively even-handedly.
 This consisted of building monasteries and religious monuments, donating property such as the income of villages for the support of monks, and exempting donated property from taxation.
 Donations were most often made by private persons such as wealthy merchants and female relatives of the royal family, but there were periods when the state also gave its support and protection.
 In the case of Buddhism, this support was particularly important because of its high level of organization and the reliance of monks on donations from the laity.
 State patronage of Buddhism took the form of land grant foundations.

 Numerous copper plate inscriptions from India as well as Tibetan and Chinese texts suggest that the patronage of Buddhism and Buddhist monasteries in medieval India was interrupted in periods of war and political change, but broadly continued in Hindu kingdoms from the start of the common era through early 2nd millennium CE.
 Modern scholarship and recent translations of Tibetan and Sanskrit Buddhist text archives, preserved in Tibetan monasteries, suggest that through much of the 1st millennium CE in medieval India (and Tibet as well as other parts of China), Buddhist monks owned property and were actively involved in trade and other economic activity, after joining a Buddhist monastery.